-The CRMP is supported by a series of credit risk standards for each stage of the lifecycle, setting out the specific criteria and requirements under which to operate, as well as the detailed processes and The policy applies across all product lifecycle (acquisitions, existing customers and collections).
-It was last approved by the Board of Directors in September 2021 and is reviewed.
+The CRMP is supported by a series of credit risk standards for each stage of the lifecycle, setting out the specific criteria and requirements under which to operate, as well as the detailed processes and methodologies for assessing, monitoring and reporting on credit risk exposures.

+The policy applies across all product lifecycle (acquisitions, existing customers and collections).
+It was last approved by the Board of Directors in September 2023 and is reviewed every two years.